brandonkramer/wp-vite-starter/README.md

 Within DDEV you need to make sure the port we'll use is being exposed and routed accordingly.
 We will be using port 3000 which is set by default in the ViteJS config.
 This can be done with this simple add-on: https://github.com/wp-strap/ddev-vite

-Lets assume you already have installed DDEV on your computer and that we're inside a folder called "wp-vite-playground".
+Lets assume you already have installed DDEV on your computer and we're inside a folder called "wp-vite-playground".

 You can bootstrap a new WP project with these combined commands: